jsmod2-java-c/JSmod2-Core/README.md

 * [Smod2](https://github.com/Grover-c13/Smod2)

-`JSmod2` is a java extension server developed based on `Smod2` and [ProxyHandler](https://github.com/jsmod2-java-c/ProxyHandler)
+JSmod2 is a java extension server.
+It's based on Smod2 and [ProxyHandler](https://github.com/jsmod2-java-c/ProxyHandler)

-The role of JSmod2 is to extend the language of SCPSL so that Java can also develop SCPSL plugins.
+The role of JSmod2 is to extend the language so that Java can also develop SCPSL plugins.

-Also, `JSmod2` is a Java server development framework, by the time it provides a lot of `APIs`, everyone can use `JSmod2` to develop plugins.
+Also, JSmod2 is a Java server
+development framework, by the time it provides a lot of `APIs`, everyone can use JSmod2 to develop plugins.

-`JSmod2` needs `Smod2`, and you need to install `ProxyHandler` correctly(Grab it into \sm_plugins).
-In the future, `JSmod2` will support connecting multiple `Smod2` servers to form a central cluster.
+JSmod2 needs Smod2, and you need to install ProxyHandler correctly (Grab it into \sm_plugins).
+In the future, JSmod2 will support connecting multiple Smod2 servers to form a central cluster.

 Welcome everyone to join us,
-currently `JSmod2` is still in the development stage, Founder [@MagicLu550](https://github.com/MagicLu550) hopes everyone can contribute by sending issues ,Prs and suggestions.
+currently JSmod2 is still in the development stage, Founder [@MagicLu550](https://github.com/MagicLu550) hopes everyone can contribute by sending issues ,Prs and suggestions.